Tinnitus: Objective tinnitus

 A specific type of tinnitus, objective tinnitus, is characterized by hearing the sounds of one's own muscle contractions or pulse, typically a result of sounds that have been created by the movement of jaw muscles or sounds related to blood flow in the neck or face.
-It is sometimes caused by an involuntary twitching of a muscle or a group of muscles (myoclonus) or by a vascular condition.
-In some cases, tinnitus is generated by muscle spasms around the middle ear.
+This type of tinnitus is sometimes caused by an involuntary twitching of a muscle or a group of muscles (myoclonus) or by a vascular condition.
+In some cases, tinnitus is generated by muscle spasms around the middle ear, a condition called middle ear myoclonus.

-Spontaneous otoacoustic emissions (SOAEs)—faint high-frequency tones that are produced in the inner ear and can be measured in the ear canal with a sensitive microphone—may also cause tinnitus.
+Spontaneous otoacoustic emissions (SOAEs)—faint high-frequency tones that are produced in the inner ear and may be measured in the ear canal with a sensitive microphone—may also cause tinnitus.
 About 8% of those with SOAEs and tinnitus have SOAE-linked tinnitus, while the percentage of all cases of tinnitus caused by SOAEs is estimated at 4%.

 Pediatric tinnitus

 Children may be subject to pulsatile or continuous tinnitus, involving anomalies and variants of the vascular parts affecting the middle/inner ear structures.
-CT scans may be used to check the integrity of the structures, and MR scans can evaluate nerves and potential masses or malformations.
-Early diagnosis can prevent long-term impairments to development.
+CT scans may be used to check the integrity of the structures, and MR scans may evaluate nerves and potential masses or malformations.
+Early diagnosis may prevent long-term impairments to development.

 Pulsatile tinnitus

 Some people experience a sound that beats in time with their pulse, known as pulsatile tinnitus or vascular tinnitus.
-Pulsatile tinnitus is usually objective in nature, resulting from altered blood flow or increased blood turbulence near the ear, such as from atherosclerosis or venous hum, but it can also arise as a subjective phenomenon from an increased awareness of blood flow in the ear.
+Pulsatile tinnitus is usually objective in nature, resulting from altered blood flow or increased blood turbulence near the ear, such as from atherosclerosis or venous hum, but it may also arise as a subjective phenomenon from an increased awareness of blood flow in the ear.

 The differential diagnosis for pulsatile tinnitus is wide and includes vascular etiologies, tumors, disorders of the middle ear or inner ear, and other intracranial pathologies.
 Vascular causes of pulsatile tinnitus include venous causes (e.g., high riding or dehiscent jugular bulb, sigmoid sinus diverticulum), arterial causes (e.g., cervical atherosclerosis, potentially life-threatening conditions such as carotid artery aneurysm or carotid artery dissection), or dural arteriovenous fistula or arteriovenous malformations.

 Pulsatile tinnitus may also indicate vasculitis, or more specifically, giant cell arteritis.
-Pulsatile tinnitus may also be caused by tumors such as paragangliomas (e.g., glomus tympanicum, glomus jugulare) or hemangiomas (e.g., facial nerve or cavernous).
+Pulsatile tinnitus may also be caused by tumors such as paragangliomas (e.g., glomus jugulare), or hemangiomas (e.g., facial nerve or cavernous).
 Middle ear causes of pulsatile tinnitus include patulous eustachian tube, otosclerosis, or middle ear myoclonus (e.g., stapedial or tensor tympani myoclonus).
 The most common inner ear cause of pulsatile tinnitus is superior semicircular canal dehiscence.
 Pulsatile tinnitus may also indicate idiopathic intracranial hypertension.
-Pulsatile tinnitus can be a symptom of intracranial vascular abnormalities and should be evaluated for irregular noises of blood flow (bruits).
+Pulsatile tinnitus may be a symptom of intracranial vascular abnormalities and should be evaluated for irregular noises of blood flow (bruits).